Veuillez sélectionner votre région et votre langue pour continuer :

 Our research team comprises professionals who are specialized by industry to ensure thorough knowledge of the sectors and economic regions they cover.
 Collectively, they speak a total of thirteen languages.
 They travel abroad to visit investee companies, meeting with management and touring facilities, with the goal of making the best portfolio investments wherever a security may trade.

-Our team includes engineers, scientists, health and technical professionals – individuals with deep sector expertise and relentless curiousity – and we ask them to apply that expertise on a global scale.
+Our team includes engineers, scientists, health and technical professionals – individuals with deep sector knowledge and relentless curiousity – and we ask them to apply that knowledge on a global scale.

 Senior Portfolio Manager, Partner